zobinHuang/mTCP-skeleton/README.md

 # mTCP-app

-This repo contains some applications build based on mTCP with the support of DPDK 21.11.
+This repo contains some applications built based on mTCP with the support of DPDK 21.11.

 ## Usage